By: Team DukeCooks Since: Oct 2019 Licence: MIT

 4.5.
 Workout Planner feature

-The workout feature allows users to create their own custom workouts with add Workout
+The workout feature allows users to create their own custom workouts with add Workout command and adding their own

-.
+custom exercises to it with push exercise.
 With these custom workouts, they can then choose to run them through

 4.5.1.
 Implementation